brgillis/SHE_Validation/doc/prog_ccvd.rst

 **Description:** Desired filename of output ``.xml`` data product of type DpdMerFinalCatalog, containing a catalog of all objects in the observation, with all columns from the MER object catalogs plus extra columns for calculated data.

 **Details:** The generated data product will be of type DpdMerFinalCatalog (though see note in the paragraph below), which is detailed in full on the DPDD at https://euclid.esac.esa.int/dm/dpdd/latest/merdpd/dpcards/mer\_finalcatalog.html.
 This product provides the filename of a generated ``.fits`` data table in the attribute Data.DataContainer.FileName.
 This filename is generated to be fully-compliant with Euclid file naming standards.
-You can easily get this filename from the product with a command such as
+You can easily get this filename from the product with a command such as ``grep \.fits extended_catalog.xml`` (assuming the output data product is named ``extended_catalog.xml``; substitute as necessary).
-``grep \.fits cat_pic.xml``.

 The data table here will include extra columns which are not defined in the MER Final Catalog, containing the calculated data for each object (S/N, colour, etc.).
 As such, this table isn't fully-compliant with MER Final Catalog table format.
-This product is used only intermediately within SHE pipelines, and so this non-compliance does not pose any issues.
+This product is used only intermediately within SHE pipelines, and so this non-compliance is not expected to pose any issues.

 The added columns are: